MapStory/mapstory-community/roadmap.md

 permissioning infrastructure from GeoNode 2.0, once it gets stable.

-**[New Time Control Experimentation and Implementation] (items/time-new.md)** - Continue on with investigations and move towards experimentation and implementation
+**[New Time Control Experimentation and Implementation] (items/time-new.md)** - Continue on with investigations and move towards experimentation and implementation.
+Be sure to incorporate [playback settings](items/playback-settings.md) work.

 **[Storytelling refresh] (items/composer-new.md)** - Consider new technologies and new approaches for the story telling functionality in map composer functionality (styling, annotations and editing).
 Possibly split up